by K.M. Richards

 Eychaner then bought out the rest of Miyares' WBBS-TV operation in August 1986 (after having already been operating full-time as WPWR-TV since the previous November by leasing the remaining nighttime hours from him), then sold channel 60 to Home Shopping Network and moved the WPWR-TV call letters and programming to channel 50, signing-on there January 18, 1987.
 (Channel 60 simultaneously took the call letters WEHS, and the now non-commercial WDAI/56 began operation as WYIN later that year, from a transmitter site properly spaced from both channels 50 and 60.)

 And there you have it ... the eight instances in the analog television era where more than one station shared a single channel.
-As you can see, share-time was more often than not an unsuccessful course of action.
+As you can see, share-time was always eventually to prove itself an unsuccessful course of action.

-Of course, with today's digital television broadcasting there would never be occasion to make such an arrangement, since multiple "stations" exist as subchannels of practically every station on the air now.
+Of course, with today's digital television broadcasting there would never be occasion to make such an arrangement, since multiple "stations" exist as subchannels of practically every station on the air now (and many stations now share a single transmitter and RF channel as part of repacking the UHF band to free spectrum for other purposes).
 You could say that the industry evolved into the ultimate share-time operations!

 Site concept © Clarke Ingram.
 Site design by K.M.
 Richards.